karma-runner/karma/docs/config/01-configuration-file.md

 **Description:** A map of preprocessors to use.

 Preprocessors can be loaded through [plugins].

 Please note just about all preprocessors in Karma (other than CoffeeScript and some other defaults) require an additional library to be installed (via NPM).

 Be aware that preprocessors may be transforming the files and file types that are available at run time.
+For instance, if you are using the "coverage" preprocessor on your source files, if you then attempt to interactively debug your tests, you'll discover that your expected source code is completely changed from what you expected.
+Because of that, you'll want to engineer this so that your automated builds use the coverage entry in the "reporters" list, but your interactive debugging does not.

 Click <a href="preprocessors.html">here</a> for more information.